jeremiah-k/mmrelay-wiki/Home.md

 - **Bidirectional communication**
 - **Multiple mesh networks**
 - **Serial, TCP, and BLE connections**
+- **Docker deployment** with official support and automated builds
+- **Smart connection detection** with configurable heartbeat monitoring
 - **Message truncation** to fit Meshtastic's payload size
 - **Custom fields** for identifying the sender and mesh network in Matrix messages
 - **Plugin system** for extending functionality